 For true differential models documented under Section 6.3, Model_type must be one of the following:

 Input_diff, Output_diff, I/O_diff, and 3-state_diff

-Special usage rules for particular model types are provided in .
+Special usage rules for particular model types are provided in Table 1.
 Some definitions are included for clarification.